pingmelive/android.lib/README.md

 * This will not avoid ANRs from happening.
 * This will not catch native errors.
-* There is no guarantee that this will work on every device.
 * This library will not make you toast for breakfast :)